MahApps/MahApps.Metro/docs/guides/quick-start.md

 or use the Package Manager Console (`PM> Install-Package MahApps.Metro -Pre`)

-## Styling a Window
+## Style the Window

-There are two main approaches you can take with MahApps.Metro to style a Window:
+There's two ways you can style your Window using MahApps.Metro:

- -  using the `MetroWindow` control, or
+ -  using the included `MetroWindow` control, or
- -  rolling your own
+ -  rolling your own window

 For now we'll use `MetroWindow`, as this approach will work for a good percentage of apps and is the quickest and easiest way to get going.
 If you want to learn about rolling your own window, check out [the guide](advanced-guide.html).

 A default WPF Window with a few controls looks like the following: